Minority Report: Everybody Runs: Plot

 Anderton meets a black market doctor at the Pepper Hotel to change his eyes and bypass the city's optical scanners.
 After commotion occurs, Anderton leaves, witnessing a riot against PreCrime.
 He evades the riots, and runs into agent Nara, beating him in a shootout.

 Anderton arrives at PreCrime HQ to find Barry, who reveals Verhagen is the leader of SOL Enterprises, a multimillion-dollar company specializing in robotics, and a major weapons dealer in the black market.
 Anderton frees Agatha, a Precog, and they make their way out of PreCrime HQ.

 After some evasion, Anderton takes Agatha to Rufus, who decodes her visions, and tells him about Shinya Okawa, former employee of SOL.
 Agatha returns to PreCrime as Anderton goes to meet Okawa.

 On a subway train a PreCrime officer notices Anderton.
 With help from civilians that fought against PreCrime, Anderton commandeers the subway train car and defeats Mosely again.

 In the ruins of the Sprawl, Anderton sees ongoing riots.
 He finds Okawa inside his fortune cookie factory.
 After a heated discussion, Anderton retrieves Okawa's computer in exchange for Verhagen's location.

 Anderton fights through a waste management facility which has a backdoor to Verhagen's lair.
 Nikki joins the fight; she is beaten by Anderton.
 Anderton pursues Verhagen as Witwer and two PreCrime officers arrive.
 As Verhagen attempts to escape, Anderton cuts him off and holds him at gunpoint.
 Verhagen begs for mercy, offering Anderton bribes, which he refuses, and a gunshot is heard as the screen fades to black.
 As it cuts back, Verhagen sees that Anderton deliberately missed the shot.

 Anderton witnesses Verhagen's imprisonment firsthand.
 Content with the results, Anderton is reinstated into PreCrime.

 Development

-Minority Report was announced in April 2002, before the release of the film.
-The console version was developed by Treyarch, which had recently released a well received Spider-Man game.
+Minority Report: Everybody Runs was announced in April 2002, before the theatrical release of the film.
+The console version was developed by Treyarch, who had recently finished work on the video game adaptation of that year's Spider-Man film.
 They would use the same engine for both games.

+However, the game does not use the likenesses of the actors from the movie, with John Anderton being voiced by Clancy Brown and having a generic character model.
+The game was released on November 19 to coincide with the film's home media release; a commercial for it can be seen in the game's extras menu.

-The Gameboy Advance version was developed by Torus Games.
+The Game Boy Advance version was developed by Torus Games, and is an isometric shooter game.